Update: Read to the bottom for my experience in my first marathon.

 The next week’s run with the Roadrunners was even faster.
 This time I really struggled to keep up with the fast group, and cursed them consistently throughout for running on the street when the sidewalks were free (stupid hipsters!), but I managed to finish 3rd or 4th.
 It was a very painful 8.5km, but when I got back and checked the stats (which were slightly messed up by inaccuracies resulting from passing under a GPS-proof railway bridge), I saw that the average pace was around 4:15/km (6:50/mi).
 It was at this point that I started thinking that instead of just finishing the marathon, I wanted to do a decent time — definitely under 4 hours, Murakami’s personal threshold of respectability, and maybe around 3:45:00 or so.
 I wouldn’t have even contemplated this without the Parkdale Roadrunners.

 Alas, since I was off to a Blue Jays game the next Tuesday and then off to San Diego shortly after, my second run with them was my last.
 Still, those two runs were the most important of the summer.
 Thank you, Parkdale Roadrunners!
 I wear your Ciele hats with pride.
 (Did I mention that I bought two more hats the second week?
 Yeah, I have 4 now.
-A deal is a deal.)
+I can’t resist a deal.)

 On my 30km long run later that week, I felt an annoying sensation in my right foot — like my sock was bunched up or something.
 I’d been feeling it for weeks, but it was way worse this time.
 When I took my shoe off, I saw that it wasn’t the sock, it was the shoe itself.
 Two parts of cushioning had gone out of alignment with one another and they’d created an uncomfortable ridge.
 Maybe I’d gone so fast on that week’s Parkdale run that I’d broken my shoes!
 Whatever the cause, I was sort of happy about this defect, since it meant I could return these shoes under warranty.
 Ever since looking around at all the stylish shoes worn by the Parkdale Roadrunners, I’d been reading up on my clunky New Balances, and found out that they were an uber-cushioned model with lots of special “support features” for “overpronators.”
 I won’t go into the details here, but this seemed like a weird choice for me, since I have high arches and my shoes wear more to the outside than the inside of the sole.
 I went back to The Runners Shop with a list of shoes I’d rather try instead — shoes that seemed like a better fit for my “neutral” running style and my new aspiration to do a decent time.

 At this point, I had a 32km run scheduled for the next day, and I had no shoes.
 In a bit of a bind, I visited Black Toe Running, a popular spot with he Parkdale crew.
 They actually listened to me tell them what I wanted, asked me how fast I ran, and asked me my goal time for the marathon.
 They also used “science.”
 They had me walk over a fancy computerized mat that confirmed that, sure enough, I have a totally “neutral” gait.
 They recommended a pair of New Balance Vazee 2080s.
 While I ultimately wasn’t crazy about these shoes, especially given that they too were super expensive, they were a way better recommendation that what The Runners Shop offered.
-I’m convinced that The Runners Shop wasn’t even really looking at my feet or the way I run — I think they just put everyone in super-padded, ultra-supportive shoes as a kind of “safe bet” (or to sell more expensive shoes).
-And then they get snarky if you disagree with them.
-Anyway, that’s the end of that rant.
-But I truly hate that store.
-(Have I made that sufficiently clear?
-Good.)
+[Griping removed.]

 The day after buying the Vazee 2080s, I went on another really long run, 32km.
 It probably wasn’t the wisest idea running that long on brand new shoes that were much less padded than my previous ones, but I survived, fueled largely by spite and rage.
 A few days later, I got on a plane to San Diego.